pandey-ankit/ocw24-demo/demo-helidon/demo-helidon.md

 ### Prerequisites

-* You have access to the remote desktop [Helidon demo](http://129.213.29.119/livelabs/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true&reconnect=true).
+* You have access to the remote desktop [Helidon demo](http://129.213.29.119/livelabs/vnc.html?resize=scale&quality=9&autoconnect=true&reconnect=true).
 * Verrazzano installed on a Oracle Kubernetes Cluster.
 * Helidon *quickstart-mp* application is deployed to Oracle Kubernetes Cluster using Verrazzano.

 ## Task 1: Open the Remote Desktop for this demo

-1. Click [Helidon demo](http://129.213.29.119/livelabs/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true&reconnect=true) to open the Remote Desktop for this Demo.
+1. Click [Helidon demo](http://129.213.29.119/livelabs/vnc.html?resize=scale&quality=9&autoconnect=true&reconnect=true) to open the Remote Desktop for this Demo.

+2. Enter the password, you have received through email.

-2. Use this remote desktop for following the further task of this lab.
+3. Use this remote desktop for following the further task of this lab.

 ## Task 2: Explore the Rancher Console